Yendis99/UCDavisCyberSec/README.md

 - run; $ sudo docker container start <container name>      (to start the container)
 - run; $ sudo docker container attach <container name>     (to attach to the container)
 - run; # cat ~/.ssh/id_rsa.pub    (copy and keep the SSH public key.
 You'll need user name and the ansible container ssh public key to configure your VM's.)
-- edit the /etc/ansible/hosts file to include you webservers and your elk server ip addresses. for example:
+- edit the /etc/ansible/hosts file to include your webservers and your elk server ip addresses. for example:

 [webservers]
 10.0.0.5 ansible_python_interpreter=/usr/bin/python3